lucamarial/Rock-Paper-Scissors/README.md

 I would like to play against the computer

 As a user
-If i play rock and the computer plays scissors
+If I play rock and the computer plays scissors
-I should win the game and i should lose if the choices were opposite
+I should win the game and I should lose if the choices were opposite

 As a user
-If i play paper and the computer plays rock
+If I play paper and the computer plays rock
-I should win the game and i should lose if the choices were opposite
+I should win the game and I should lose if the choices were opposite

 As a user
-If i play scissors and the computer plays paper
+If I play scissors and the computer plays paper
-I should win the game and i should lose if the choices were opposite
+I should win the game and I should lose if the choices were opposite

 As a user
 After I made my decision